Wi11iamYuan/EMNIST-CNN/README.md

-# EMNIST-LNN
+# EMNIST-CNN
-LNN for the EMNIST dataset
+CNN for the EMNIST dataset